klust/SupercomputersForStarters/docs/C02_Processors/C02_S06_Shared_memory.md

 certainly the case for code with lots of tests with unpredictable results.
 For those applications it may be beneficial to try to run multiple instruction streams simultaneously on a single physical core.
 So some CPUs can split up a physical core in multiple virtual cores.
-The each seem to have their own register set, but the threads running on those virtual cores effectively compete for all resources of the core.
+Each virtual core has its own architectural register set, but the threads running on those virtual cores effectively compete for all resources of the core.
 To the operating system, the virtual cores are seen as the actual cores on which threads are scheduled.
 So if, e.g., you have a computer with 1 socket and 8 cores that can each support 2 virtual cores, the operating system will report the computer as having 16 cores (though it may understand that these are actually 8 pairs of two).

 This technology is known under different names.
-The generic name is *Simultaneous Multi-Threading* or SMT which is also the term used by IBM for its POWER CPUs and by AMD for its Zen architecture CPUs (Ryzen and EPYC).
-Intel uses the term hyper-threading instead and Oracle uses the term hardware threading.
+The generic name is **Simultaneous Multi-Threading** or **SMT** which is also the term used by IBM for its POWER CPUs and by AMD for its Zen architecture CPUs (Ryzen and EPYC).
+Intel uses the term **hyper-threading** instead and Oracle uses the term **hardware threading**.

 The gain one can get from enabling SMT depends a lot on the architecture of the CPU and on the application.
 E.g., on the regular Intel Xeon or Core i7/i9 CPUs the gain is often rather limited.
 However, on the Xeon Phi